hplp/ai-hardware-project-jason-leon-dj-brian/README.md

 - Document System Design and Code: Provide clear documentation for the setup, code, and overall system to aid reproducibility and future improvements.

 ## Technology Stack:
-The hardware program we plan to use is the Arduino TinyML Kit and Camera Software Tools we plan to use are the Aruduino IDE with the Arduino coding language Could potentially use Google Colab as well.
+The hardware program we plan to use is the Arduino TinyML Kit and Camera.
+Software Tools we plan to use are the Aruduino IDE with the Arduino coding language.
+We could potentially use Google Colab as well.

 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)